robertabaraldi/demo-repo/README.md

 ## Local development

-1. Open index.html on your browser.
+1. Open index.html on your browser...